TheArchons/uguush/README.md

 - slop (for selection capture, optional if using `-k`)
 - xclip (for clip-board support)
 - xdotool (for current window capture)
-- ImageMagick (optional, only for `-i` option)
-- Spectacle (optional unless using `-k` option, in which main and slop will become optional instead)
+- [KDE/Spectacle](https://www.kde.org/applications/graphics/spectacle/) (optional unless using `-k` option, in which main and slop will become optional instead)

 ## Todo